maptiler/maptiler-sdk-js/readme.md

 }
 ```

-We believe that the *promise* approach is better because it does not nested scope and allows for a linear non-nested stream of execution.
-It's also corresponds to more modern development standards.
+We believe that the *promise* approach is better because it does not nest scopes and will allow for a linear non-nested stream of execution.
+It also corresponds to more modern development standards.

+> 📣 *__Note:__* Generally speaking, *promises* are not a go to replacement for all event+callback and are suitable only for events that are called only once in the lifecycle of a Map instance.
+This is the reason why we have decided to provide a *promise* equivalent only for the `load` and `loadWithTerrain` events.

 # Easy access to MapTiler Cloud API
 Our map SDK is not only about maps!
 We also provide plenty of wrapper to our API calls!